-Within five (5) business days from receipt of the letter, the student may request a meeting with the Vice President of Instruction if he/she wishes to appeal the dean's decision.
-Within five (5) business days of meeting with the student, the Vice President of Instruction will either overturn or uphold the sanction.
-The Vice President of Instruction will notify the student in writing of the Vice President's decision.
-If the Vice President upholds the sanction, the student may appeal in writing to have the Student Appeals Committee for Academic Matters review the sanction.
+Within five (5) business days from receipt of the letter, the student may request a meeting with the Executive Vice President-Chief Academic Officer if he/she wishes to appeal the dean's decision.
+Within five (5) business days of meeting with the student, the Executive Vice President-Chief Academic Officer will either overturn or uphold the sanction.
+The Executive Vice President-Chief Academic Officer will notify the student in writing of the Executive Vice President-Chief Academic Officer's decision.
+If the Executive Vice President-Chief Academic Officer upholds the sanction, the student may appeal in writing to have the Student Appeals Committee for Academic Matters review the sanction.